Diagnosing neck and back pain — the importance of a medical history review

 Using medical history to review symptoms and determine treatment

 Part of the medical history involves a series of questions about your recent pain.
-Usually, a physician will want to know about the location, frequency, severity and nature of discomfort.
-The physician will also ask if any particular movements make the pain better or worse.
+Usually, a doctor will want to know about the location, frequency, severity and nature of discomfort.
+Physicians will also ask if any particular movements make the pain better or worse.
 Once a diagnosis has been confirmed, your physician will likely design a plan of conservative treatment to help relieve your pain.
-This might include physical therapy, pain medication, behavior modification or hot-cold therapy.
+This might include physical therapy, pain medication, lifestyle changes or hot/cold therapy.